Biden's dog, Commander, has been biting Secret Service agents

 "The First Lady couldn't regain control of Commander and he continued to circle me.
 I believe it's only a matter of time before an agent/officer is attacked or bit," an email about a Secret Service official said.
 The names of most agents and officials were redacted.

 Days later, on Nov.
-3, Commander bit an officer twice, once on their arm and then when the officer stood up, on their leg.
+3, Commander bit an officer twice, once on the arm and then when the officer stood up, on the leg.
 The officer said they had to use a steel cart as a shield from another attack, and they were in pain after the incident.

 The next month, the president himself was walking Commander in the Kennedy Garden, where he let the dog off leash.
 Commander ran to an agent and bit them twice, once on the left forearm and once on the thumb.
 The emails said Biden "seemed concerned" about the special agent, who continued to work the rest of their shift.